google-research/google-research/dql_grasping/README.md

 *   Bash scripts for gathering data from random policies and running synchronous on-policy or off-policy experiments that alternate between training and evaluation.
-*   Change one flag and it deploys to borg with high-priority chief replica (fast time-to-result) and multi-replica trials (to measure reproducibility).
-    Experiments persisted by MLDash.
 *   Scripts to run grid search over hyperparameters.

 ## Getting Started